ni/install-systemlink-enterprise/release-notes/2023-10/MongoDB_Migration/README.md

 #### Helm Chart

-Included in this folder is a Helm Chart to install into your existing Kubernetes cluster to perform the above plan.
-It utilizes a `bitnami/mongodb:5.0.19-debian-11-r3` Docker image which your Kubernetes cluster will need to be able to pull.
+This folder includes a Helm Chart to install into your existing Kubernetes cluster to execute the plan described above for self-hosted MongoDB.
+Your Kubernetes cluster must be able to pull the `bitnami/mongodb:5.0.19-debian-11-r3` Docker image.

 You will need to fill out the `values.yaml` file with MongoDB password secrets typically stored in `systemlink-secrets.yaml`.
 Refer to all `<ATTENTION>` comments.